 The trail is being developed in a sustainable manner and is implementing LID technology in the planning and design of the trail facility.

 Trail segments have been completed around RFK Stadium on the west bank and the River Terrace Trail on the east bank of the river.
-Construction began in the fall of 2009 on bridges over the railroad tracks east of the river in Anacostia Park and west of the river, just north of the Sousa Bridge.
-Sections of the trail on the east side of the river near Kenilworth Aquatic Gardens are currently under design, Construction is anticipated to begin mid to late 2011.
+Construction began fall of 2009 on bridges over the railroad tracks east of the river in Anacostia Park and west of the river, just north of the Sousa Bridge.
+Sections of the trail on the east side of the river near Kenilworth Aquatic Gardens are currently under construction, which is expected to be completed Fall 2016.

 Infrastructure Project Management Administration (IPMA)